How To Use AMD’s Ryzen Master Utility

 If like us, you’re using Ryzen Master for the first time on your build, you will be greeted by the AMD Ryzen Master disclaimer.
 It looks a little something like this:

-Having said that, I wouldn’t worry too much, your rig will not allow you to input grossly inappropriate figures which could fry your PC.
+Having said that, you shouldn’t worry too much, the Ryzen Master software will not allow you to input grossly inappropriate and potentially damaging variables.

 You still need to be careful though.